phpable/struct/README.md

 echo $Struct->field1;
 echo $Struct->field2;

-//> This mutated via setter value is: 1
+//> The mutated via setter value is: 1
-//> This mutated via getter value is: 2
+//> The mutated via getter value is: 2
 ```

 ### Advanced